Seirdy/moac/README.md

 Roadmap
 -------

-### Roadmap for 0.3.0
+### Roadmap for 1.0.0

+The actual code:

 - [X] More comprehensive tests: cover everything that should be reachable
 - [X] Move password generation to its own sub-package
-- [ ] CLI: Separate global and command-specific options
+- [X] CLI: ~~Separate global and command-specific options~~ split pwgen into own executable
-- [ ] Add a command to output requirements for a brute-force attack (time/energy/mass required) with the given constraints.
+- [ ] CLI: add a command to output requirements for a brute-force attack (time/energy/mass required) with the given constraints.

-### Roadmap for 0.4.0

-0.4.0 should have full functionality.
+- [ ] Library: API seems finalized for 1.0

+Other stuff:

 - [X] CI/CD
 - [ ] Manpage for CLI